A healthy, sweet and crunchy oat bar that can be customized to your liking.

 Crash your cereal into little pieces.
 This will help when cutting the bars.

 You can use this recipe to make granola.
 The only thing you’ll have to do differently is not to compress the mixture in the pan, and bake it in the form of crumbs.
 This granola is used to make poached mini apples with granola and yogurt cream

 - ⅓ cup maple syrup (or honey for not vegans)*

 - 2 cups oats (I use 1 cup rolled and 1 cup quick oats, but you can use whatever you want)

 - 1 cup of your favorite cereal, finely crushed (make sure it’s GF, for gluten free option)

 - ¼ cup chopped raisins (or your favorite dried fruit)

 - ½ tsp cinnamon (optional)

 - 3 tablespoons shredded coconut

-- ¼ cups oat bran (or other type of GF bran).
-If you don’t want it GF, you can also use whole wheat bran.
+- ¼ cups oat bran (or other type of bran).
+You can omit this if you can't find it in your local store.